leroy-merlin-br/kameleon-docs/public/kameleon_docs.md

 By using Laravel queue capabilities with Beanstalkd, Kameleon can handle background jobs as exporting reports, batch creation or update of resources, caching, and searchengine communication asynchronously.
 This improves the response times of the requests that need to be handled in real time while queues background jobs that don't need the same priority as then.

-Kameleon also uses [Indatus Dispatcher](https://github.com/Indatus/dispatcher), a command scheduling tool used to schedule jobs per environment.
+Kameleon also uses a command scheduling tool used to schedule jobs per environment.
 This way you can extend the platform to run custom tasks in the background and in a distributed way.

 ## Development

 ### Install and Run

 _Kameleon Application Server_ is easy to install and run.
 The whole package is less than 1.0GB.
-Once unzipped into a local directory, the only requirement to run our software is an up-to-date PHP installation _(greater or equal 5.4)_ able to run Laravel and Composer.
-Kameleon also ships with a `Vagrantfile` and a server recipe that allows the setup of the development environment to be done using [Vagrant](http://vagrantup.com/).
+Once unzipped into a local directory, the only requirement to run our software is an up-to-date PHP installation _(greater or equal 7.0)_ able to run Laravel and Composer.
+Kameleon also ships with a `DOcker` and a server recipe that allows the setup of the development environment to be done using [Docker](http://www.docker.com/).
 Later, in production, the same code that runs on developer machines will also run on the server machines.

 <blockquote class="emphasys"><em>Vagrant</em> provides easy to configure, reproducible, and portable work environments built on top of industry-standard virtualization technology and controlled by a single consistent workflow to help maximize the productivity and flexibility.</blockquote>

-A typical startup of the preconfigured Kameleon on a Virtual Machine using Vagrant takes less than 20 minutes.
+A typical startup of the preconfigured Kameleon on Docker containers takes less than 20 minutes.

 ### Developer Profile